M7MDSSJ/Jenkins-CI-Pipeline-Java-/README.md

 - **SonarQube** – Code quality analysis (with MySQL and Nginx reverse proxy)
 - **Nexus** – Artifact repository

-### **Disclaimer**: This project is based on the "Decoding DevOps – From Basics to Advanced Projects with AI" course on Udemy.
-You can find the course here: [Decoding DevOps – From Basics to Advanced Projects with AI](https://www.udemy.com/course/decodingdevops/?couponCode=KEEPLEARNINGOCTA)
-The original source code used in this lab comes from: [vprofile-project](https://github.com/hkhcoder/vprofile-project)

 ### Workflow

 1. Developer pushes code to a GitHub repository.